microsoft/PowerToys/doc/devdocs/modules/keyboardmanager/keyboardmanager.md

 As seen in the code for `hook_proc`, similar to other keyboard hooks in PowerToys it consists of a main method `HandleKeyboardHookEvent` which computes whether the key needs to be suppressed and accordingly returns 1 or calls the `CallNextHook` method.

 `HandleKeyboardHookEvent` is covered in the [section below](#HandleKeyboardHookEvent).
-The `SetNumLockToPreviousState` code in the above snippet is required for a special scenario with keyboard input, which is covered in [Surpressing Num-lock](#Suppressing-Num-Lock-in-a-keyboard-hook).
+The `SetNumLockToPreviousState` code in the above snippet is required for a special scenario with keyboard input, which is covered in [Suppressing Num-lock](#Suppressing-Num-Lock-in-a-keyboard-hook).

 ## HandleKeyboardHookEvent